l0b5ter/NastyPS2Script/README.md

 ![Spotted2](http://wiad0api.tk/Delete%20in%202%20months/se.PNG)

 As simple as 4 lines will make it so you dont have to click a button ever.
-Is this how we want the game?